Sleep Apnea Bensalem, PA

 Will an adjustable bed help with sleep apnea?

 An adjustable bed can help some people with sleep apnea.
 It will allow you to elevate your head and improve breathing by opening your airways.
 Moreover, an elevated bed can also improve sleep quality by reducing snoring and improving breathing.
 The bed can also decrease acid reflux, which can make sleep apnea symptoms worse.
-Lastly, while an adjustable bed is very beneficial, it’s not a cure for sleep apnea.
+Lastly, while an adjustable bed is beneficial, it’s not a cure for sleep apnea.
 It is also not a replacement for treatments such as CPAP therapy.

 Does sleep apnea get worse with age?